The Jury 2024

 Christina Lang

 Christina Lang is Co-Founder and CEO of the DigitalService, the internal digitalization unit of the Federal Government of Germany.
-Providing interdisciplinary product teams, the DigitalService builds user-centered digital public services together with the government.
-It also drives the digital transformation of public administration through the fellowships Tech4Germany and Work4Germany.
-In spring 2020, she initiated the #WirVsVirus hackathon of the German Government as a national, coordinated Covid response effort.
-Before founding the DigitalService in 2019, Christina worked at the Federal Foreign Office and as a strategy consultant at McKinsey & Company.
-She is a trained lawyer and holds a Management degree from London Business School.
+Together with its partners in the federal administration, DigitalService develops user-centric digital applications for the state – using agile methods and interdisciplinary teams.
+DigitalService also drives the digitalization of the administration through fundamental transformation projects and the scholarship programs Tech4Germany and Work4Germany.
+Before co-founding DigitalService, Christina worked at the German Federal Foreign Office in the digitalization department and as a strategy consultant at McKinsey & Company.
+She is a lawyer and holds a Masters in Management from London Business School.

 Christiane Möller